Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100%; both parameters have clear descriptions in the schema.
-The tool description does not add new parameter semantics beyond what the schema already provides.
+Schema coverage is 100%, so the input schema already documents both parameters with descriptions.
+The tool description does not add significant meaning beyond the schema; it only restates that the report identifies stale ADRs.
 Baseline score of 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.